Mitopure review - Does this Urolithin A supplement actually work?

 At left (zero), Nick’s Urolithin A Glucuronide levels after drinking 300ml of pomegranate juice (11oz).
 At right, after 500mg of Mitopure.
 This result shows that Nick was not naturally producing Urolithin A through his diet and that supplementing with Urolithin A would be likely to provide him with measurable benefit.

-Measuring Urolithin A Supplement Benefits
+Measuring Urolithin A supplement benefits

 As we look at the research into Urolithin A, most of the results thus far have focused on muscle strength as the primary measure of performance improvement.
 However, several studies are underway to look at Urolithin A benefits and safety in athletes.